named-data-ndnSIM/ndnSIM/docs/source/getting-started.rst

    ./waf configure --enable-examples
    ./waf

-On OS X (with MacPorts), you may need to modify the configure command to use MacPorts version of python:
+On macOS (with MacPorts), you may need to modify the configure command to use MacPorts version of python:

 .. code-block:: bash